 Perpetuity Leases in the Townland of Ballymacilcurr on the Bellaghy Estate

-The townland of Ballymacilcurr which is located in the parish of Maghera in the barony of Loughinsholin was part of the Vintners’ Estate that that was purchased by the Conolly family in 1729.
+The townland of Ballymacilcurr which is located in the Parish of Maghera in the Barony of Loughinsholin was part of the Vintners’ Estate that was purchased by the Conolly family in 1729.
 See map of townlands on the Bellaghy estate.
-The estate lay within the parishes of Killelagh, Maghera, Tamlaght O’Crilly, Ballyscullion, Termoneeeny, Kilcronaghan and Desertmartin.
-As you can see from the map all of the townlands within the estate were not contiguous.
-They were separated in places by Churchlands, Crown Freeholds land land held by the Mercers’ Estate.
+The estate lay within the Parishes of Killelagh, Maghera, Tamlaght O’Crilly, Ballyscullion, Termoneeeny, Kilcronaghan and Desertmartin.
+As you can see from the map, all of the Vintners' townlands were not contiguous.
+They were separated in places by Churchlands belonging to the Established Church and Crown Freeholds granted by the Mercers’ Estate to substantial individuals.

 Rentals of 1718 [PRONI: D2094/21] and 1729 [PRONI: D2094/29-30] showed that the entire townland of Ballymacilcurr had been leased in 1718 by John and David Gray and Partners in 1718 - the rent for the lot being £11.
 In 1729 the rent had risen to £15.